LightSys/kardia/kardia-db/LiquibaseInstructions.md

 	liquibase generateChangeLog --changeLogFile liquibaseFiles/currentChangeLog.json
 	```
 	a.
 Use  the ```--username``` and ```--password``` tags if they are not in the .properties file

+	b.
+If the currentChangeLog.json file already exists, include the ```--overwrite-output-file``` tag
+4. Navigate up a folder to ```kardia/kardia-db```
-4. Get the database schema from the wiki by running:
+5. Get the database schema from the wiki by running:
 	```
 	perl parse_ddl.pl -b [database] -n
 	```